NatuurkundePracticumAmsterdam/ESP/OpAmp_circuits.md

 ```

 The $+$ input of the OpAmp in {numref}`fig:oa14` is grounded.
 So $V_+ = 0$.
 Then using eqn.{eq}`eq:Vin2` $V_- = 0$.
 The $-$ input is connected to a *'virtual ground'*. \
-Because the inputs of the OpAmp draw no current, any current running throufg $R_1$ also has to run through $R_2$.
+Because the inputs of the OpAmp draw no current, any current running through $R_1$ also has to run through $R_2$.
 This results in:

 $$
 I = \frac{V_{\rm in } - 0}{R_1} = \frac{0 - V_{\rm out}}{R_2}.